vikashoo7/Question/linux.md

 User
 -----
-    How to create the multiple user with a same uid?
-Hint: with -o option in useradd command.
+    * How to create the multiple user with a same uid?
+Hint: with -o option in useradd command. we can use "-o" option to create the multiple user with a same UID.
+            #useradd -o -u 0 -g 0 -N -d /root/ -M root2

-    A user is removed execute the permissions from a directory then how will you add the execute permissions?
+    * A user is removed execute the permissions from a /bin directory then how will you add the execute permissions we can use any of the below command to restart the /bin permssion.
+            #/lib/ld-linux.so /bin/chmod +x /bin
+            #perl -e 'chmod 0755, "/bin"'

-    What is the meaning -m option in useradd?
+    * What is the meaning -m option in useradd? this means "Create the user's home directory if it does not exist"

-    How to set the account non-expires ?
+    * How to set the account non-expires ? we can set "-M -1" for non expiry account
+        #chage -M -1 <user>

-    How to ask to change the password to first login?
+    * How to ask to change the password to first login? we can use "-d" option to force the change the passwrod on first login
+        #chage -d 0 [username]

-    In which file  the hiarcy of the user check like local user or network user.
+    * In which file  the hiarcy of the user check like local user or network user. in this file "/etc/nsswitch.conf" hiarchy is mentioned.

-    What is the command to check the users related log?
+    * What is the command to check the users related log? we can use command like "finger", "last" to see the user related activity.

-    What is the location of user log?
+    * What is the location of user log? the user log location is "/var/log/secure"

-    How to set the root password?
+    * How to set the root password? we can set the root passwrod by login to "single user mode".

-    How many  primary Or secondary group we can create?
+    * How many  primary Or secondary group we can create?
+        A user can be part of 16 groups at a time.
+        A user have 1 primary and 15 secondary group.

-    What is the difference between in rhel6 and rhel7 in terms of user creating?
+    * What is the difference between in rhel6 and rhel7 in terms of user creating?
+        In rhel 6, the user uid started with 500 whereas in rhel 7, the user id started with 1000"

+    * What is the umask value?
+        It is the files and directory permission for users.

-    How to create a user with specific uid?
+    * How to create a user with specific uid? we can use "-u" option to create a user with specific UID.

-    How to set the umask for a specific user? what is suid , guid, sticky bit?
+    * How to set the umask for a specific user? we can set the umask value in "/etc/profile" file

+    * what is suid , guid, sticky bit? suid - it is a special file permission for executable files which enables other users to run the file with effective permissions of the file owner guid - it is a specical permission for group which allows member of the group to access the files. sticky bit - it is specaial permssion of direcory where only owner of the file can delete the file.
+For exaple, "/tmp" direcoty.

-    What is sticky bit?
+    * What is sticky bit?
 If I have given 777 permission on sticky bit then the other user will delete or edit the file?
+        In this case, the file will not delete but can be edited.

-    What is the difference between 'su usernane’ and 'su - usernane’
+    * What is the difference between 'su usernane’ and 'su - usernane’ "su username" means user will be switced to his account but not moved to its home directory.
+        "su - username" means user will be switched to his account and move to home its home direcory.